 Introduction

 The Discrete Element Method (DEM) is a widely used tool for simulating the behavior of bulk materials of various shapes and sizes in equipment such as silos, hoppers, and transfer chutes.
-DEM allows the operation of the asset to be represented numerically after correlating the model and the data of the asset under analysis.
+In this sense, DEM allows the operation of the asset to be represented numerically after correlating the model with the data of the asset under analysis.
 This makes it possible to identify flow patterns and physical parameters that would be difficult to obtain during operation.
-In addition, the method also enables the study of changes in geometry and operating parameters without the need to shut down the equipment or use physical prototypes.
+Furthermore, the method also enables the study of changes in geometry and operating parameters without the need to shut down the equipment or use physical prototypes.

 Case

-At a customer's request, Kot Engenharia the method to perform flow analysis on an iron ore pellet cooling bed.
-The study aimed to identify possible causes for insufficient cooling of a segment of material along the cooler.
-Figure 1 shows the equipment, as well as its main components related to material flow.
+In this context, at a client’s request, Kot Engenharia this method to perform a flow analysis on a cooling bed for iron ore pellets.
+The primary objective of the study was to identify possible causes of insufficient cooling of a section of material along the cooler.
+As shown, Figure 1 presents the equipment, as well as its main components related to material flow.

 Figure 1: Geometry used in the analysis and its main components.
 Source: Kot Collection.

-Based on reports from the operating team and images obtained in the field, it was observed that at the outlet of the cooling bed, a portion of the material was not being cooled properly.
-As a result, it was possible to note that the high-temperature material was repeatedly found near the outer wall of the bed, as shown in Figure 2.
+Subsequently, based on reports from the operations team and images obtained in the field, it was observed that, at the outlet of the cooling bed, a portion of the material was not being cooled properly.
+Consequently, it was noted that high-temperature material was repeatedly found near the outer wall of the bed, as shown in Figure 2.

 Figure 2: Identification of the insufficient cooling region.
 Source: Kot Collection.

-Regarding the material used in the model, since it is not possible to collect and handle the pellets under operating conditions, the DEM model was calibrated using data for the material at room temperature.
-Figure 3 shows one of the views comparing the trajectory of the pellets at the furnace outlet with the trajectory of the material in the DEM model.
+In this regard, with respect to the material used in the model, since it is not possible to collect and handle the pellets under operating conditions, the DEM model was calibrated using data on the material at room temperature.
+Figure 3 shows a view comparing the trajectory of the pellets at the furnace outlet with the trajectory of the material in the DEM model.

 Figure 3: Comparison of pellet trajectories.
 Source: Kot Collection.

-Based on the evaluation of the process and equipment, two hypotheses were developed for the range of material that was not being cooled as expected.
-The two possibilities considered are:
+Given this situation, based on an assessment of the process and the equipment, two hypotheses were formulated regarding the strip of material that was not cooling as expected.
+In this regard, the two possibilities considered are:

 - Irregularities in the height of the material bed;